-Specialising doesn’t preclude you from changing specialisms.
+A great thing about progressing as a Mental Health Nurse is that specialising doesn’t stop you from changing specialisms.
 In fact, nurses are encouraged to train and develop their skills, moving between teams.
 This allows you to bring all of your accumulated experience to a challenge.

-learndirect is the UK's leading distance learning providers.
+learndirect is the UK's leading distance learning provider.
 We offer a range of courses that can help you fulfil your academic and professional ambitions.